 - Mobility and deployment assistance.
 Services designed to help you adjust to all phases of the deployment cycle.

 - Relocation assistance.
-Information, education, and referrals to help with questions related to permanent change of station moves such moving costs, housing options, child care, spouse employment opportunities, schools, community orientation, and much more.
+Information and education to help with questions related to permanent change of station movies, including moving costs, housing options, spouse employment opportunities, schools, community orientation and much more.